All Episodes

 Go buy a solar panel for your house.

-And the and God has a sense of humor because I really don't spend a lot of time uh doing that on every April 22nd because it's my son's birthday.
+I Love The Earth, Love The Planet, or Earth Day activism tends to be this man-made global warming panic cult nonsense and the and God has a sense of humor, because I really don't spend a lot of time uh, doing that on every april 22nd because it's my son's birthday.

-I'll be uh hugging my newly seven-year-old son, Collie Moses.
+I'll be uh hugging my newly seven-year-old son, Kylli Moses.

 It is a global event organized by the WWF.